 Apartments become vacant as previous residents move out.
 The duration of the application period depends on the location, size, and rent level of the apartment, and the applicant’s situation.
 The most popular houses (eg. Jätkäsaari, Vallila and Retkeilijänkatu in Helsinki) have the longest queues.
 If you are in a hurry, you should include as many houses as possible in your application.

 The application is valid for 3 months.
 Apartments may not, however, become available during this period of time, so you should keep the application up to date and matching your situation.
 The application should be removed if you no longer have a need for apartment.

 - Specification of the most recent confirmed certificate of taxation.

-- If the applicant is not a Finnish citizen, you will also need a passport and/or residence permit.
+- If the applicant is not a Finnish citizen, a passport or a residence permit will also be required.

-- All applicants credit history is checked.
-If the applicant has a bad credit history, he is requested to submit a listing of debtors enforced issues given by the execution authority.
+The credit history is checked for all applicants.
+If the applicant has payment default entry, they are requested to submit a listing of the debtor’s distraint matters given by the distrainer.

 The attachments shall be presented in the tenant interview.